Dr. Deja Perkins

 My Research Interests

-I use participatory science and geospatial tools to help understand problems within the complex social-ecological system that are cities.
-My research interests range from human-wildlife conflict, landscape/use change, climate change, phenology asynchrony, and science policy.
-I am interested in the historical societal structures that influence where wildlife is currently found in cities and the present-day policies that will impact where wildlife is found in the future.
-Cities are constantly changing as humans modify the built environment to adapt for the future.
-Variables such as human migration within cities; built environments changing to adapt to climate change; shifting communities; residential and commercial yard management; vacant lots; rezoning and gentrification; all have the potential to impact where birds and other wildlife are found within cities.
+I am interested in the historical societal structures that influence where wildlife is currently found in cities and the present-day policies that will affect where wildlife is found in the future.
+Urban and rural areas are constantly changing as humans modify the built environment to adapt for the future.
+Variables such as human migration within and out of cities; built environments changing to adapt to climate change; shifting human/plant/animal communities; residential and commercial yard management; vacant lots; rezoning and gentrification; all have the potential to impact where birds and other wildlife are found within cities.
 I am interested in using geographic information systems to look at past, and current patterns to help plan for cities that are sustainable, resilient to climate change, and mutually beneficial for people and wildlife.

 Urban Ecology